backupbrew/switchbrew/Applet Manager services.md

 #### CreateSystemApplication

-Takes an input u64 `nn::ncm::SystemApplicationId`, returns an [\#IApplicationAccessor](#IApplicationAccessor "wikilink").
+Takes an input u64 titleID (`nn::ncm::SystemApplicationId`), returns an [\#IApplicationAccessor](#IApplicationAccessor "wikilink").

+[qlaunch](Qlaunch.md "wikilink") only uses this with a hard-coded titleID for the "starter" title.

 #### PopFloatingApplicationForDevelopment